mbzuai-nlp/stutterbank/_pages/about.md

 <div class="content-card">
   <h2>Our Approach</h2>
-  <p>We collect speech samples from volunteers who stutter, ensuring data privacy and ethical compliance.
+  We collect speech samples from volunteers who stutter, ensuring data privacy and ethical compliance.
 Each sample is analyzed and annotated by certified speech-language pathologists.
-Our methods adhere to international research ethics standards with approvals obtained from the participants.</p>
+Our methods adhere to international research ethics standards with approvals obtained from the participants.
 </div>

 <div class="content-card">